Tom-Notch/BagX/README.md

 1. modify the `DATASET_PATH` in [./scripts/variables.sh](./scripts/variables.sh) according to your data directory on your host machine

    - `DATASET_PATH` will be mounted to `~/data` inside the docker container
+   - Remember to run [./scripts/run.sh](./scripts/run.sh) again after modifying the `DATASET_PATH` to update the docker container mount points

 1. modify the config according to your needs, e.g., [./config/example/mp4_to_imgdir_rosbag.yaml](./config/example/mp4_to_imgdir_rosbag.yaml)

+   - Any invalid input file path will cause assertion failure and stop the program, so don't worry, it won't go crazy
+   - Remember to specify all the pipelines you want to run in the `pipeline` list, otherwise it won't run

 1. To run (inside the docker container):